Patel claims 10 wickets in Test innings

 Five of the wickets were catches, three were lbw and two clean bowled.

-Patel bowled 47.5 overs during the innings, more than twice as many as anyone else in the side, and his milestone moment came when India's Mohammed Siraj edged an attempted sweep to Rachin Ravindra.
+Mumbai-born Patel bowled 47.5 overs during the innings, more than twice as many as anyone else in the side, and his milestone moment came when India's Mohammed Siraj edged an attempted sweep to Rachin Ravindra.

 Kumble congratulated Patel on his "special effort" on Twitter.